-- previously mentioned, the OSC would also be able to request that a service area attends a meeting or provides a report. - 7.5 The proposals being considered would mean the scrutiny function would be well-integrated with the rest of the Council and help it focus on its priorities.
-The Centre for Public Scrutiny 'Scrutiny, performance and improvement: the road to excellence' believes that scrutiny should be used consistency to drive continuous improvement.
-An outline (draft) OSC Work Programme is attached as Appendix B. - 7.6 Discussions have been held with both the Chair of PMSP, Chair of the OSC and PMSP Members.
-Relevant Heads of Service and Group Leaders have also been consulted.
-It was felt that areas for improvement have been identified.
-The proposals focus on the Council's leading work on Transformation in order to "work in a different way", whilst continuing to add value. - 7.7 The proposed amendments to the Terms of Reference and Scrutiny Procedure Rules are detailed in Appendix A. Democratic Services is looking to redesign the Constitution so it is noted that various duplications may not exist in future.
+- 7.1 The proposals being considered would mean the scrutiny function would be well-integrated with the rest of the Council and help it focus on its priorities.
+The Centre for Public Scrutiny 'Scrutiny, performance and improvement: the road to excellence' believes that scrutiny should be used consistency to drive continuous improvement. - 7.2 The changes outlined within this report result in a Member-driven, Member-led and Member-owned OSC, being able to add value and scrutinise services, from every angle from 'grass roots' and the 'front line', in order to tackle issues which add the most value from the customer's perspective.
+It is felt that the OSC could trial the new approach being proposed within the report. - 7.3 An outline (draft) OSC Work Programme is attached as Appendix B in order to provide an example of how the 'confirmed Cabinet' OSC and 'other OSC' business meetings could work.
+However it is anticipated that the OSC work programme will be agreed at the start of each municipal year, although it is important that this remains flexible. - 7.4 The proposed amendments to the Terms of Reference and Scrutiny Procedure Rules are detailed in Appendix A. Democratic Services is considering redesigning the Constitution (subject to Members' approval) so it is noted that various duplications may not exist in future.
 Outlined below is a summary of the OSC's main terms of reference, functions and arrangements: